Canyon4/Epic23Final/README.md

 I used keyestudio LED lights by connecting them to the raspberrypi gpio pins with female-to-female jumper cables.
 Then, I taped the LEDs to the back of the screen to hold them up.
 The code to use the LEDs is uploaded as bulb.py.

+To complete the setup of the robot simply mount the LED screen to the top of the jetbot.
+We used a piece of cardboard to act as a layer for the screen to sit on.
+Configure the battery packs for both the jetbot and the screen so that there isnt a lot of weight on the ball joint.
+Turn on both devices and ssh into your raspberry pi.
+Once in your pi run two terminals to run the bulb.py file and the soundboard.py file.
+Then connect to the jetbot using its IP address and import the car.py file in juypeter notebook.
+Run the car.py file and have fun!